cpacilio/marvel_continuity/README.md

 Spider-man: Kingpin to the death (_SM & DD vs Kingpin_) [not on MU]

+Spider-Man: The Venom Agenda (_Eddie is ripped from the symbiote and loses memory_)

 SM #97, PPSSM #263, SM #98 (_Goblin goes insane, Rescue of May Parker_)

 #### Notes